 Benvenuto in Italia!

-This exciting six night tour to Italy will whisk you into a world of immense beauty, culture, history and most importantly, music.
+This exciting six-night concert tour of Venice, Florence, and Rome, Italy will whisk you into a world of immense beauty, culture, history and most importantly, music.

-Italian contribution in such areas as musical scales, harmony, notation and theater enabled the development of opera, integral to Italian musical culture, in the 16th century and much of modern European classical music, such as the concerto and symphony.
+Italy’s musical history includes major innovations to the international music scene.
+Many instruments, including the piano and violin, were invented in Italy.
+These innovations influenced musical scales, harmony, notation, and theater, thus enabling the development of opera.
+Today, opera is an integral part of Italian musical culture.
+Italy was also a major influence in European classical music, adding such forms as the concerto and symphony.
 One can still hear the sounds of Claudio Monteverde and Giuseppe Verdi sounding through the narrow streets.

-Enjoy a concert tour of Italy, and let yourself by immersed in all that Venice, Florence and Rome have to offer as you share your music with local people.
+Enjoy a concert tour of Italy.
+Bring your choir, band, or orchestra to experience all that Venice, Florence and Rome have to offer as you share your music with local people.

 Depart North America for Venice, Italy.
 Bon Voyage.